ryanczm/Analytic-Musings/notes/quant/fwm.md

 Summary

 * These guys are just harvesting trend premia off obscure forward curves all over the world.
-Very cool.
+Cool.
 * I like the connection to SystematicLS talk of edges: an operational edge.
 Clearly these guys have op alpha in getting access into new markets and onboarding them.
 * As the number of bets you have increases, you can't follow the fundamentals of each market carefully.
 Constrast to my time at Alpha Cygni where you had a tight range of commodity futures and you could track fundamentals for each set.
 At 500, you probably look at their beta to macro/geopol as a whole rather than individual.
 * If the average CTA has 100 futures/forwards and Florian Court does 500, that is indeed impressive.